 Believers are like tender vines, being tended by the Father who is the master gardener, the vine keeper, so that each plant may come to full fruitfulness.
 But there are these little foxes, who creep in insensibly and though they are little, cause much damage to the fruitfulness of the vine.
 Foxes who by gnawing and breaking the little branches and leaves, digging holes in the vineyards, and so spoiling the roots, reduce the vines ability to fulfill its purpose of production.
 The foxes have to be dealt with, taken care of, or there will be no harvest from the vine.

 We may not pay that much attention to the little decisions, each day we are making thousands of little decisions about what we will eat, what we will drink, where we will go, what we will do, what will be important, what can wait for another day.
 Small decisions, often made without much thought, influenced by our moods, our emotions, our motivations, our values, our priorities, our energy levels, our pleasure, our passion, our desires.
-Small decisions that can change the direction of our lives gradually, slowly, without noticing and then we look at the damage in our garden, cause by these little foxes in the vineyard and wonder where it come from.
+Small decisions that can change the direction of our lives gradually, slowly, without noticing and then after a period of time, we look at the damage in our garden, caused by these little foxes in the vineyard and wonder where it come from.

 It is the small decisions we make that can determine the long-term health of our spiritual garden.

-Whether we live out our purposes for God, whether we are ready when the moment comes that God calls us forward to do some work for Him.
-How many of our daily small decisions are having us opt out of what God has called us to do, because we are not prepared to be disciplined and deal with the little foxes, being disciplined in our small decisions.
+These small decision will determine whether we live out our purposes for God, whether we are ready when the moment comes that God calls us forward to do some work for Him.
+How many of our daily small decisions are having us opt out of what God has called us to do, because we are not prepared to be disciplined and deal with the little foxes i.e.being disciplined in our small decisions.

 Small decisions like what I will eat and when I will exercise determine the health of our bodies which determine our productivity for God.
 Small decision about what I will spend my time on and what will be my priorities will determine whether we are available to God.
 Small decisions about what we will learn, what skills we will practice will determine our ability to be more productive for God.
 Small decisions about who I will spend my time with, and what we will do together would determine my ability to withstand temptation and live the way God would want me to.
 Small decisions to partake in the little sin that lays the foundation for greater sin to be established in my life.